What Is a Staging Site? How Do You Set One Up?

 Who Needs a Staging Site?

-Ideally, everyone who runs a website needs a staging site.
+Ideally, everyone who runs a website needs a staging test site.
 However, if we’re being practical, staging websites should be used at the very least by anyone who runs a sizable operation.

 If you’re comfortable with the knowledge that one of your updates could break your site and alter its functionality, or render it unusable while you fix it, then you probably don’t need a staging site.